 Welcome to Brora Golf Club

 An original James Braid designed course • Established in 1891

-As Brora golf club enters its 126th year, there are many reasons why the golf club has been so successful.
+As Brora Golf Club enters its 131st year, there are many reasons why the golf club has been so successful.

 The golf course design is recognised as being one of James Braid’s finest pieces of work.
-The green staff work tirelessly to preserve the original design whilst presenting a course that is regularly acclaimed for its quality.
-The perfect balance between challenge and fun and in a breath-taking setting.
-Our recently upgraded clubhouse provides a spectacular view of the golf course and surrounding links land and our trained staff are on hand to make your visit to Brora golf club smooth and enjoyable.
-Refreshments are available from the bar; food is available from the restaurant and our Pro shop will take care of all your golfing needs.
+The green staff work tirelessly to preserve the original design, whilst presenting a course that is regularly acclaimed for its quality.
+The perfect balance between challenge and fun, and in a breath-taking setting.
+Our clubhouse provides a spectacular view of the golf course and surrounding links land, and our trained staff are on hand to make your visit to Brora Golf Club comfortable and enjoyable.
+Refreshments are available from the bar, food is available from the restaurant and our Professional Shop will take care of all your golfing needs.

 One of my favourite links is Brora on the Moray Firth, where the golfers share a precious piece of territory with a hundred or so woolly sheep.
 What could epitomise nature better than such a communion?

 I pray it will continue and last as long as the world.